Kunya Rajachi Ga Tu Rani

-Kunya Rajachi Ga Tu Rani is an Indian Marathi language television series that premiered on 18 July 2023 on Star Pravah.
-It stars Harshad Atkari and Sharvari Jog in lead roles.
+Kunya Rajachi Ga Tu Rani is an Indian Marathi language TV series which premiered from 18 July 2023 aired on Star Pravah.
+It starred Harshad Atkari and Sharvari Jog in lead roles.
 It is produced by Smruti Shinde under the banner of Sobo Films.
 It is an official remake of Bengali TV series Ishti Kutum.

 Plot

 The story unfolds around Gunja, a love-child born in the tribal enclave in rural Maharashtra.
 Raised by her mother Babhali and stepfather, a tribal activist and leader, Gunja's life takes an unexpected turn when a renowned journalist, Kabir, visits their village to interview her stepfather.
 Amidst a stormy night, circumstances compel Gunja to spend the night in Kabir's room at the Tourist Lodge.

 Despite their innocence, local customs lead to pressure on Kabir to marry Gunja.
 However, Kabir, already engaged to his girlfriend Mrunmayee in the city, refuses to acknowledge the ceremony.
 Instead, he leaves the decision to Gunja regarding their future.
 Choosing to accompany Kabir to the city, Gunja takes on the role of a maidservant.
 As she begins her studies in the city, Gunja gradually finds comfort and happiness in her new surroundings, endearing herself to Kabir's family, who come to appreciate her joyful disposition.